tushar-3154/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implement Signout
 - Update Profile
-- fetch rom TMDB
+- BugFix : Sign up user displayName and profile update
+- BugFix : if the user is not logged in Redirect /browse to Login Page and Vice-Versa
+- Unsubscibed to the onAuthStateChanged
+- Add hardcoded values to constants file
+- Register TMDB API & create an app & get access token
+- Get Data from TMDB now playing movies list API
+- custome hook For Now Playing Movies
+- Create MovieSlice
+- update store with movie Data
+- Planning For MainContainer and SecondaryContainer
+- Fetch Data For Trailer Video
+- Update Store with Trailer Video Data
+- Embedded the Youtube video and make it autoplay and mute
+- Tailwind classes to make mainContainer look awesome

 # Feature

 - Login/Sign Up
   - Sign In / Sign up Form
   - redirect to Browse page
 - Browse (after authentication)

   - Header
   - Main Movie
     - Tailer in Background
     - Title & Description
     - MovieSuggestion
-            - MovieList * N
+      - MovieList \* N

 - NetflixGPT
   - Search Bar
   - Movie Suggestions